 When working with Adobe Illustrator, we encounter several challenges.
 Along with the other issues, we also stumble across image-related hurdles.
 In this article, we will try to spot and solve such issues.

 There are two technical aspects of image-related challenges.
 Linking and Embedding.

 Linking and Embedding

-After an image is added to an artwork from an outside folder by using the Place (Ctrl + d) command, it can be then linked or embedded.
+After an image is added to an artwork from an outside folder, by using the Place (Ctrl + d) command, it can be then linked or embedded.
 When an image is embedded, a copy of the artwork is incorporated in the Illustrator document.
-The positive part is that the placed image becomes part of your illustration, and it doesn’t have a link that can be accidentally broken.
-The Illustrator document’s size increases by the size of the placed artwork.
-On the other hand, linking the new-placed image only provides enough information to allow Illustrator find the original artwork for display within the image.
+The positive part is that the placed image becomes a part of your illustration, and it doesn’t have a link that can be accidentally broken.
+The Illustrator document’s size increases due to the artwork.
+On the other hand, linking the new-placed image only provides enough information to allow Illustrator to find the original artwork for display within the image.
 Linking placed-images rather than embedding them keeps the Illustrator document’s file size down and allows the placed artwork to be updated or changed as necessary in its own program.

 Embedding places a copy of the artwork within the Illustrator file.